 Remove the cork or stopper, then gently heat the solutions with a water bath or cool flame to induce a reaction.
 Point the test tube away from any individuals in the lab.

-Observation and recovery
+Observation and Recovery

 Separate the supernatant (non-reacting solution) and precipitate using centrifugation.
 If more precipitate forms when additional test ion is added, the reaction is incomplete.
 Continue adding test ion until no more precipitate forms.